 “My wife and I had a second kid on the way and needed a bigger house.
 Rent was going up about $100, pushing us to about $170 more than we’d pay for a mortgage on a bigger home.
 We had some credit card debt and more than $100K in student loans,” says Duren.

 “However, our credit card payments were manageable as were our student loan payments.
 When our loan officer did our debt-to-income calculations, we were right on the cusp of the 45 percent threshold, which meant that our bills with our mortgage totaled no more than 45 percent of our income and we were able to take on the loan.”
 Durden’s income had gone up significantly over the previous year, making him feel like they could handle it.

 Duren says focusing on your credit score and debt-to-income ratio are what really counts.
-That’s because Fannie Mae and Freddie Mac, the two government agencies who fund mortgages, have strict rules in place for how much you pay in debt each month (debt-to-income).
+That’s because Fannie Mae and Freddie Mac, the two government agencies that fund mortgages, have strict rules in place for how much you pay in debt each month (debt-to-income).
 If you can pass that test, then, by their standards, you've got the financial health to make a mortgage possible.

 But, that’s right now.
 He stresses that the DTI litmus test doesn't work during times when mortgage standards are lax.
 “Before the recession, loan officers were passing out loans to people without income or jobs, or people who offered ‘stated income,’ which means the applicant wrote down how much they made per year and the loan officer believed it, no questions asked.”

 “If our economy gets to the point that those loans start happening, then you can't trust federal standards to tell you that it's safe for you to buy a home with debt.”